tusharf5/tusharf5/README.md

 - 👨🏻 Software Engineering is more about interacting with people than with code.
 - 😇 Empathy and Humbleness are the two most important skills ~for any role~ for any person.
 - 👀 Developer experience is equally important as User experience.
 If your users are happy but the developers aren't that means you're doing something wrong.
-- 🧐 A Code Review should be encouraging.
-Devs should be excited about a code review session with you and not feel hesitant.
+- 🧐 Code Reviews should be encouraging.
+People should be excited about a code review session with you and not feel hesitant.
 - 💪🏻 Your team's success is your success.
 Help people grow.
 That shit feels good!.
 - 🍜 Having side passions or hobbies helps you feel good when you need a break from work.
 Mine are cooking 🍪 & traveling 🚘.
 - 🏃🏻 Health, Life, Family >>>>>>>> Work.